Breakfast Strata

 2 teaspoons olive oil

-3 cups chopped spinach, packed
+3 cups chopped spinach

 4 cloves garlic, minced